thunlp/stuffed-mamba/README.md

 ## Code Overview

-- The `analysis` directory contains the source code for the analysis experiments.
+- The `analysis` directory contains the source code for the analysis experiments (Section 4 in the paper).
 It also contains the code for computing perplexity as a function of context length.
 - The `passkey-retrieval` directory contains the source code for evaluating Mamba-2, RWKV-5, and RWKV-6 in passkey retrieval.

+For how to run the code to reproduce the results in the paper, checkout the README file inside the above directories.

 ## Setup